Moroccan Inspired Meringue Recipe

 The egg whites must be at soft peaks before the sugar is added gradually.
 Each addition should be completely dissolved before the next one goes in.
 Your mixture is ready when it is smooth & glossy, and all sugar is completely dissolved.
 I use caster sugar instead of granulated sugar as the tiny crystals dissolve more efficiently and thoroughly.
 You can take a small amount of the mixture and rub it between your fingertips to ensure the sugar has dissolved.

-Always whisk on medium-high speed and never at high speed until the soft peaks form.
-Whisking on high speed will give a frothy consistency to the mixture which will almost be a guarantee to crack and weep when baking.
+Always whisk on medium-high speed, never at high speed, until soft peaks form.
+Whisking on high speed will give a frothy consistency to the mixture, which will almost guarantee that cracks and weeps when baking.

-If time is on your side, allow your meringue to cool in the oven with the oven turned off and the door slightly a jar.
-Meringues can crack with a sudden change in temperature.
+If time is on your side, allow your meringue to cool in the oven with the oven turned off and the door slightly ajar.
+Meringues can crack when the temperature changes suddenly.

 Serves 10-12